dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular-1-app-to-angular-2-part-1.markdown

 ## Angular 2 Setup for Migrating Angular 1

 Let's get started with our ng2-dinos build!

 ### Dependencies

 You should have [NodeJS with npm](https://nodejs.org) installed already.

 Next, install the [Angular CLI](https://github.com/angular/angular-cli) globally with the following command:

 ```bash
 npm install -g angular-cli
 ```

-> **Note:** At the time of writing, the Angular CLI is quite useful but in beta and still very much under development.
-There may be times when you encounter errors using it.
-Please consult the [angular-cli GitHub issues](https://github.com/angular/angular-cli/issues/) for resolutions if this occurs.
+**Note:** At the time of update, the Angular CLI has entered release candidate but is still not final.
+If you encounter errors using it, please consult the [angular-cli GitHub issues](https://github.com/angular/angular-cli/issues/) for resolutions.

 ### Initialize ng2-dinos

 The first thing we'll do is initialize our new Angular 2 app and get it running.
 We'll use the Angular CLI to generate a new project with SCSS support using the following command:

 ```bash
 ng new ng2-dinos --style=scss